eshikohli/SpotClip/README.md

 ### Solution

 SpotClip lets you upload screenshots of TikTok posts.
 An AI extracts the most likely place name from the image, assigns category tags, and saves it into a named collection.
 Spots can then be filtered by tag, marked as favorites or visited, and annotated with notes — turning passive video saves into an actionable planning list.

-### MVP Goals

-1. **Screenshot → place name:** Upload one or more TikTok screenshots and have the system extract a plausible place name the user can confirm before saving.
-2. **AI-assisted tagging:** Automatically assign 1–3 tags from a fixed predefined set to improve scannability and enable filtering.
-3. **Organized collections:** Save confirmed places into named collections with favorites, visited states, and tag-based filtering — making it faster to retrieve and act on saved spots than scrolling through TikTok.

 ---